How to round corners in Photoshop tutorial

 The Corner Radius options in the Properties panel.

-To set the radius for all four corners at once, first make sure the link icon is selected.
+To set the radius for all four corners at once, make sure the link icon is selected.

 The link icon.